-D. EVENT DAYS
+F. EVENT DAYS

-- Opening Day (June 4th): We celebrate the first day of the season with several kids activities, including face painting and crafts in addition to our weekly community booth and music.
-It's typically our busiest day of the season. - Kids Day (August 13th): An annual event where we host several kids activities, such as crafts, games, music, and educational opportunities.
-This year we will be continuing with last year's multicultural event aimed at celebrating the diverse food cultures that make up our market community. - Halloween Carnival (October 29th): Our annual Halloween market on the last day of the regular season.
+- Opening Day (June 2nd): We celebrate the first day of the season with several kids activities, including face painting and crafts in addition to our weekly community booth and music.
+It's typically our busiest day of the season. - Kids Day (August 11th): An annual event where we host several kids activities, such as crafts, games, music, and educational opportunities.
+This year we will be continuing to promote Kids Day as a multicultural event aimed at celebrating the diverse food cultures that make up our market community. - Halloween Carnival (October 27th): Our annual Halloween market on the last day of the regular season.
 There will be kids' activities, including face painting, several crafts, costume parades and trick-or-treating at the vendor booths.
-We encourage vendors and volunteers to dress up, and we ask all vendors to participate in the trick-or-treating. - Harvest Market (November 20th): We come back after a short hiatus so shoppers can stock up for Thanksgiving and the winter.
+We encourage vendors and volunteers to dress up, and we ask all vendors to participate in the trick-or-treating. - Harvest Market (November 24th): We come back after a short hiatus so shoppers can stock up for Thanksgiving and the winter. - Days of Recognition: A new effort to celebrate cultural heritage holidays at the market by highlighting vendors and foods of importance for specific holidays in our social media and newsletter, and inviting organizations and musicians to our Community booth, Kids Booth, and Music booth whose efforts and activities are culturally specific to each holiday or serves members of the community that each holiday relates to.